next-multilingual/next-multilingual/README.md

 2. The server then passes the resolved locale back to the client and:
    - The client overwrites the value on the router to make this dynamic across the application.
    - The value is also stored back in the cookie to keep the selection consistent

+You might have noticed the `getActual*` APIs.
+Theses API is part of a [set of "utility" APIs](./src/index.ts) that helps abstract some of the complexity that we configured in Next.js.
+These APIs are very useful, since we can no longer rely on the locales provided by Next.js.
+The main reason for this is that we set the default Next.js locale to `mul` (for multilingual) to allow us to do the dynamic detection on the homepage.
+These APIs are simple and more details are available in your IDE (JSDoc).

 ### Creating messages